AhmedHB/smartairbase/README-en.md

   - **Scenario Editor** — customize base/aircraft/supply configs
   - **Dashboard** — analytics on finished games, CSV export
 - Polling-based (no WebSockets); all actions are HTTP requests
+- Color coding in the `Play` tab:
+  - green — completed mission cards
+  - blue — healthy aircraft on base slots
+  - orange — aircraft needing repair on base slots
+  - red — destroyed aircraft
+- An always-visible color legend on the right side of the `Play` tab explains the active mapping

 ## MCPClient (`/MCPClient`)